Skip to main content

 My moonbird is not starting in standalone mode

 Having trouble starting your moonbird without the app?
-Here’s what to check.
+Here’s what to check!

-Written by Ruben
+Written by Shari

-Updated over 2 weeks ago
+Updated over 8 months ago

 In 99% of the cases, this happens because your moonbird is still in travel mode.